Coronavirus updates in Central Texas: Thursday schools and stat tracker

 - Central Texas counties:

-- Williamson County: There are 280 new cases of coronavirus in Williamson County.
-Fifteen percent of hospital beds are available, and 4% of ICU beds are available.
-Since the beginning of the pandemic, at least 61,690 cases have been reported and at least 639 people have died.
+- Williamson County: There are 82 new cases of coronavirus in Williamson County.
+Seventeen percent of hospital beds are available, and 7% of ICU beds are available.
+Since the beginning of the pandemic, at least 62,771 cases have been reported and at least 659 people have died.

 - Central Texas school districts:

-- Leander ISD: For the week of Sept.
-25-Oct.
-1, there have been 57 total positive cases.
-There have been 1,419 total cumulative positive cases.
+- Leander ISD: For the week of Oct.
+2-Oct.
+8, there have been 34 total positive cases.
+There have been 1,473 total cumulative positive cases.

-- Pflugerville ISD: For the week of Sept.
-27-Oct.
-1, there have been 35 total positive cases.
-There have been 905 total cumulative positive cases.
+- Pflugerville ISD: For the week of Oct.
+4-Oct.
+8, there have been 25 total positive cases.
+There have been 967 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)